RichardMatzko/BioNexusSentinel/README.md

 ->GraphViz for network graphics (https://graphviz.org/download/).
 BNS was built alongside version 8.0.5.<br>
 ->BioLayout 3.4 if you wish for 3D network graphics external visualization (https://github.com/biolayout/biolayout/releases)<br>
 ->Python3 installation (https://www.python.org/downloads/)<br>
 ->Python libraries should be installed for the experimental network solver solution.
 This should be installed alongside your correct interpreter path.
-It is possible to do within an IDE.
+It is possible to do within a Python IDE such as VS Code.
 Universally you can check your active Python interpreter path via (Get-Command python).Source in Windows PowerShell.
 Then install via:<br>
 	->pip install tellurium<br>
 	->pip install libsbml<br>
 	->pip install python-libsbml<br>